winitzki/scall/tutorial/programming_dhall.md

     makeGFix F (LFix F) x (unfix F functorF)
 ```

-Because of the use of `unfix`, the resulting fixpoint value will have poor performance: it will traverse the entire initial data structure (`x`) when fetching _every_ new data element.
+Because of the use of `unfix`, the resulting fixpoint value may have poor performance: it could have to traverse the entire initial data structure (`x`) when fetching _every_ new data element.

+#### Converting from the greatest fixpoint to the least fixpoint

 The converse transformation (from the greatest fixpoint to the least fixpoint) is known as a **hylomorphism**.
-In Dhall, it is impossible to implement hylomorphisms because their termination is not guaranteed in general.
+In Dhall, it is impossible to implement hylomorphisms as they are usually formulated, because a hylomophism is generally not guaranteed to terminate.
-We will look at hylomorphisms in more detail later in the chapter "Translating recursive functions into Dhall".

 The `InfSeq` type constructor is an example where it is clearly impossible to convert the greatest fixpoint to the least fixpoint of the same functor.
 The type `InfSeq` is a greatest fixpoint of the bifunctor `Pair`.